News & Events

 DEMAC at HNPW 2024: Diaspora response to climate-related disasters

-The Humanitarian Networks and Partnerships Week (HNPW) 2024 is an annual humanitarian conference, one of the largest events of its kind and will be held in a hybrid format from 29 April to 10 May 2024.
-This event provides a collaborative space for practitioners and experts from a large variety of humanitarian stakeholders including UN agencies, NGOs, the Red Cross and Red Crescent movement, academia, the military, private sector initiatives, and Member States.
-There is no attendance fee.
-Learn more here.
-Meet DEMAC at the HNPW 2024 in-person DEMAC has its own exhibition stand at the HNPW.
+Find us at stand 23!
 Join us to hear more about our global initiative, our engagement with diaspora and local actors and get our latest research and factsheets on the Somali, Afghan and Ukrainian diaspora.
-DEMAC's session: The role of diaspora in responding to climate-related disasters and supporting the resilience of local communities to environmental degradation In 2023 DEMAC in partnership with IOM conducted a case study to explore how diaspora respond to climate-induced disasters and support community resilience and adaptation to environmental degradation in South Sudan, Egypt, Sri Lanka, Peru and Tuvalu.
+DEMAC's session on May 8th: diaspora's role in responding to climate disasters and supporting the resilience of local communities to environmental degradation This session will be organized in hybrid format.
+You can follow online In 2023 DEMAC in partnership with IOM conducted a case study to explore how diaspora respond to climate-induced disasters and support community resilience and adaptation to environmental degradation in South Sudan, Egypt, Sri Lanka, Peru and Tuvalu.
 The main patterns and trends are the following: 1.
 Case study diaspora actors were important in supporting longer term adaptation.
 Some are supporting climate-smart agricultural practices, income diversification, housing adaptation, internal relocation.
 2. DOs contribute to climate change mitigation efforts through awareness raising, advocacy, and direct involvement in carbon removal projects, encompassing tree planting and more.
 3. DO responses were strongest in the context of disaster response and recovery.
 Disasters triggered a substantial response from DOs, with charity, religion, and patriotism among motivators.
 4. DOs can share information & complement technology used for predicting disasters, anticipatory action and early warning efforts usually led by governments and institutional actors.
 Objectives of this session: 1.
 Present findings and lessons learned from the DEMAC and IOM Case Study “Diaspora Response to Climate change-related hazards in South Sudan, Egypt, Sri Lanka, Peru and Tuvalu” – DEMAC/IOM - February 2024 2.
 Discuss feasible steps that enable an improved engagement between diaspora organisations, local organisations and institutional humanitarian actors in preparing and responding to climate change-related hazards (CCRHs): - What are the challenges for diaspora and humanitarian actors to collaborate and jointly address h CCRHs? - What best practices and lessons learned from diaspora initiatives could institutional humanitarian actors draw on to support community-based disaster preparedness and risk reduction initiatives? - What actionable recommendations can be easily implemented to strengthen engagement and cooperation between diaspora organizations, local and institutional humanitarian actors in addressing CCRHs?
-Agenda: 11:00 – 11:10: Welcome and Introduction 11:10 – 11:25: Presentation of key findings and recommendations of the Case Study 11:25 – 12:05: Facilitated discussion with the panelists 12:05 – 12:25: Q&A and discussion Photo Credit: Uganda (c) Unplash/Bill Wegener
+Agenda: 11:00 – 11:10: Welcome and Introduction 11:10 – 11:20: Presentation of key findings of the Case Study 11:20 – 12:05: Facilitated discussion with the panelists 12:05 – 12:25: Q&A and discussion Meet the panelist!
+Adriana Delgado: A native of Perú, Adriana holds an Anthropologist degree from the Pontificia Universidad Católica del Perú and a Master of Science degree in Social and Cultural Anthropology from the Vrije Universiteit Amsterdam.
+She has more than 20 years experience in strategic design and management of integrated community development, education, gender and human rights programs in Latin America and the Caribbean.
+She is currently Deputy Director of Help Perú, in charge of the development, monitoring and evaluation of projects, the provision of technical assistance and capacity building to program partners.
+Daniel Manyang Mayen Mading: Daniel comes from a background of political science from the University of Juba in South Sudan and works as a researcher in the Sudd Institute, a leading independent research organization on public policy in the country, where he conducted timely studies on the policies South Sudan government in response to the spread COVID-19.
+Daniel contributed to DEMAC’s report on diaspora’s role in climate disaster response as the lead researcher for the case study in South Sudan.
+Stay tuned for out next speakers!
+Photo Credit: Uganda (c) Unplash/Bill Wegener

 card banner